MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 To use Windows PowerShell, we just need to know two things:

 1. The location of the Windows 10 ISO file.

-   - In the example, we assume the location is **c:\iso\win10-eval.iso**.
+   In the example, we assume the location is **c:\iso\win10-eval.iso**.

 2. The name of the network interface that connects to the Internet.

-   - In the example, we use a Windows PowerShell command to determine this automatically.
+   In the example, we use a Windows PowerShell command to determine this automatically.

 After we have set the ISO file location and determined the name of the appropriate network interface, we can install Windows 10.

 ### Set ISO file location

-You can download an ISO file for an evaluation version of the latest release of Windows 10 Enterprise [here](https://www.microsoft.com/evalcenter/evaluate-windows-10-enterprise).
+You can download an ISO file for an evaluation version of the latest release of Windows 10 Enterprise from [Evaluation Center](https://www.microsoft.com/evalcenter/evaluate-windows-10-enterprise).

-- When asked to select a platform, choose **64 bit**.
+When asked to select a platform, choose **64 bit**.

 After you download this file, the name will be extremely long (ex: 19042.508.200927-1902.20h2_release_svc_refresh_CLIENTENTERPRISEEVAL_OEMRET_x64FRE_en-us.iso).

 1. So that it is easier to type and remember, rename the file to **win10-eval.iso**.

 2. Create a directory on your computer named **c:\iso** and move the **win10-eval.iso** file there, so the path to the file is **c:\iso\win10-eval.iso**.

 3. If you wish to use a different name and location for the file, you must modify the Windows PowerShell commands below to use your custom name and directory.

 ### Determine network adapter name